-- 1. The Board of Trustees shall consist of: - a) Inaugural Ordinary Trustees; - b) Ordinary Trustees; and - c) Trustees Emeritus. - Ordinary Trustees are those persons who have voting rights on the Board of Trustees.
+- 1. The Board of Trustees shall consist of: - a) Inaugural Ordinary Trustees; - b) Ordinary Trustees; and - c) Trustees Emeritus. - 2.
+Ordinary Trustees are those persons who have voting rights on the Board of Trustees.
 Ordinary Trustees shall have one equal vote and may not abstain.
 They may recuse themselves with the agreement of the remaining Trustees if there is a conflict of interest. - 3.
 Emeritus Trustees are those persons who have previously served two terms on the Board of Trustees and who formally accept the open invite that exists by virtue of this Charter to sit on an Emeritus Council.
 The Emeritus Council will expand over time to become a body of experiential wisdom gained by those who have served as Ordinary Trustees a body of wisdom from which the Ordinary Trustees can draw in the execution of their functions. - 4.
 Emeritus Members shall hold no direct voting power but shall receive invites to the Board of Trustees meetings, receive the same reports and other information as the Trustees themselves, and may issue formal advisory opinions, collectively or individually, to the sitting Board of Trustees regarding any matter which has the potential to affect the integrity and/or independence of the Tribunal. - 5.
-Trustees shall be appointed to office in accordance with Articles 5 and 7.
+Trustees shall be appointed to office in accordance with Articles 24 and 26.
 Trustees may be removed from office in accordance with Article 5. - 6.
-Just causes for the removal of a Trustee from office include but are not limited to: - a) Unethical behaviour; - b) Breach of oath; - c) Mental or physical incapacity; - d) Failure to attend without just cause more than 2 consecutive Trustee meetings; and - e) Failure to attend without just cause more than 5 meetings in a given term.

-7. In the event that a Trustee is removed from office or resigns their position, the remaining Trustees shall be responsible for appointing their replacement, who will serve out the duration of the outgoing Trustee's term.
-Subsequently and when appropriate, the replacement Trustee may enter their name as a nomination to the General Assembly to become a Trustee in their own right.
+Just causes for the removal of a Trustee from office include but are not limited to: - a) Unethical behaviour; - b) Breach of oath; - c) Mental or physical incapacity; - d) Failure to attend without just cause more than 2 consecutive Trustee meetings; and - e) Failure to attend without just cause more than 5 meetings in a given term. - 7.
+In the event that a Trustee is removed from office or resigns their position, the remaining Trustees shall be responsible for appointing their replacement, who will serve out the duration of the outgoing Trustee's term.
+Subsequently and when appropriate, the replacement Trustee may enter their name as a nomination to the General Assembly to become a Trustee in their own right. - 8.
+When one or more Trustees vacates their office or are otherwise indisposed, and replacement(s) are yet to be appointed, the remaining Trustees may by majority vote temporarily amend the quorum requirements so that the Board of Trustees can continue to function in the interim.